baloise/design-system/docs/src/components/styles/responsiveness.md

 }
 ```

-The file `design-system-components.utilities` provides all the defined scss variables like [colors](/guide/styles/colors.html) and also the mixins.
+The file `global.utilities` provides all the defined scss variables like [colors](/guide/styles/colors.html) and also the mixins.

 **Further Documentation**